Jaiveer Shergill quits Cong, says sycophancy eating into party like termites

 “However, I shall forever remain indebted for all the opportunities the party has granted me during my association with it,” Shergill said.

-Asked if he resigned from the party posts or the partys primary membership, he said both.
+Asked if he resigned from the party posts or its primary membership, he said both.

-Elaborating on the reasons why he quit the party, Shergill said decisions were not being taken by the party in public interest and those indulging in sycophancy and ignoring ground realities dominate in the party.

-“Those who are capable, want to serve the people, their voices are not heard,” he said.

 (Except for the headline, this story has not been edited by The Federal staff and is auto-published from a syndicated feed.)